B N A A c t

 The BNA Act was placed upon asleep Canadians by the British and corrupt Canadian politicians.
 At this time, as today, many Canadian politicians were part of the cabal's evil control plan.
 The same thing happened in the United States.

 The British BNA Act was an Act of Britain by which they legalized everything they had done by authority of their act.
 They put a starting date on their Act for Canada and an ending date many years in the future.
-The whole mess in Canada was completely unlike the United States Constitution, which ensured We the People had absolute control over any and all things affecting them.
+The whole mess in Canada was completely unlike the United States Constitution, which originally ensured We the People had absolute control over any and all things affecting them, that is until the cabal wiped the original constitution away with their 1871 hijacked version of it, which few true American patriots noticed.

 The wording of the BNA Act combines three separate colonies which were all located in the British part of North America.
 They were the Provinces of Canada.(what are now the two provinces of Quebec and Ontario) and the colonies of Nova Scotia and New Brunswick, making three.
 So they were: Quebec and Ontario as one back then and Nova Scotia and New Brunswick.